jackbrighton/cp-pmp-docs/pulling-pmp-content-into-cp-by-story.md

 3) In the Text search box, enter a search term.
 Use quotation marks if you want to find an exact match.

-4) In the `Filter By` section, for the Profile select `story`, unless you are searching for just an image, audio, or video element.
+4) In the `Filter by` section, for the Profile select `story`, unless you are searching for just an image, audio, or video element.

 5) In the `Creator` and `Program` dropdown menus, make a selection (like `NPR`) to narrow the search, or leave the default `All` to search everything in the PMP.